rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 The learning process needs to be gradual and independent of current project work, even though some ability to use FP early is essential.
 It has to be incremental, understanding is not all or nothing game.
-Learning FP while programming in a mainstream language is super hard, however there are some steps one can take to move forward, e.g. introduce an FP-like library (e.g. Java's vavr).
+Learning FP while programming in a mainstream language is super hard, however there are some steps one can take to move forward, e.g. introduce an FP-like library[^fplibrary] (e.g. Java's vavr).
 With that said there is no substitute for the real thing.
 The biggest obstacle will be getting other team members interested in the journey.

+[^fplibrary]: Some care is needed in selecting the library, I have heard about people experiencing stack overflow issues, In TS/JS I had to implement my own immutable map because what came with _immutable_ library was not fast enough.

 There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html)) and some library effort in this direction as well (e.g. [IHP](https://github.com/digitallyinduced/ihp)).